Signs Your Pet is Ready to Have Their Teeth Cleaned

 Our team uses various advanced cat and dog teeth cleaning tools to remove all traces of plaque and calculus from each tooth, both below and above the gum line.
 We also polish the tooth enamel smooth to prevent plaque from sticking to the teeth.

 Tooth extractions (if needed).

 If necessary, we can also perform a tooth extraction (or extractions) if your pet has any teeth that are too loose or damaged to save.
-In these situations, we reach out to the pet owner to inform them of their pet’s condition and to verify that we can proceed with removing the affected tooth/teeth.
 We provide adequate pain relief medication during and after the procedure to relieve discomfort as much as possible.